Activities

 How to get conversation practice

 The best way to practise speaking is to find a native speaker and start a language exchange, an activity in which you each spend time speaking each other’s language.
-There are a few options available to you to find native speakers:
+There are a few options available to find native speakers:

 • Find someone in your personal life who is willing to help